 However, the increased demand for cotton production calls for greater consumption of resources.
 It is here that sustainable agriculture comes to play to prevent the depletion of natural resources.

-The soaring demand for cotton is palpable because it is the raw material for numerous textile and home furnishing products, medical and healthcare kits, cosmetic and soap products.
+The soaring demand for cotton is palpable because it is the raw material for numerous textile and home furnishing products, medical and healthcare kits, and cosmetic and soap products.
 It is also commonly used in coffee filters, fishing nets, tents, cotton paper, cloth bags, and bookbinding.
 While humans consume cottonseed oil like other vegetable oils, the cottonseed meal, a byproduct, is often fed to ruminant livestock.
 Cotton’s diverse applications make it the most prevalent and profitable non-food crop globally.

-Besides, CropIn’s traceability solution RootTrace allows customers to verify the sustainable cultivation and sourcing of the received end-products.
+Besides, Cropin’s traceability solution RootTrace allows customers to verify the sustainable cultivation and sourcing of the received end-products.
 This, in turn, can help brands build trust and reliability.

 Generally, cotton cultivation does not require extensive pesticide application for protection against diseases.
 While only young cotton plants are somewhat vulnerable and will require the most insecticide application, it accounts for nearly 24% of the global insecticide use.
 In India, anywhere between 40 and 50% of all pesticides used in the country are in cotton production.

 Cotton is a Kharif crop, which makes it highly resistant to hot weather conditions.
 It is a drought-resistant crop and does not require significant irrigation.
 Light rainfall or proper irrigation can contribute to most of the water requirements of cotton plants.
-However, according to research by Water Footprint Network, producing 1 kilogramme of cotton in India consumes 22,500 litres of water, on average, compared to the global average water footprint of 10,000 litres.
+However, according to research by Water Footprint Network, producing 1 kilogram of cotton in India consumes 22,500 liters of water, on average, compared to the global average water footprint of 10,000 liters.
 The difference in water consumption is due to inefficient water use and high rates of water contamination due to pesticide run-off.
 The excessive water consumption also translates to a proportional volume of the loss of virtual water through exports to other countries.

 The mentioned farming practices constituting sustainable agriculture, like reducing tillage and diversifying plant species, are intrinsic to maintaining biodiversity loss.
 Another technique that can cater to this cause is intercropping.
 In this process, cotton cultivators can grow other plants alongside cotton on the same farm to promote beneficial interactions.
 Additionally, they can plant cover crops and trees with deep roots to prevent soil erosion by water and wind.

-CropIn served as the technology partner for Technoserve, with which Plexus Cotton collaborated for a project in Mozambique in 2016.
-CropIn’s primary role here was:
+Cropin served as the technology partner for Technoserve, with which Plexus Cotton collaborated for a project in Mozambique in 2016.
+Cropin’s primary role here was:

 Organic cotton production can be one of the primary building blocks of sustainable agriculture with the proper farming techniques.
 Understanding the environmental need for the same and implementing the discussed practices can help progress the already growing movement towards sustainability.

-With CropIn, you can accelerate this journey and steer clear of disruptions better.
+With Cropin, you can accelerate this journey and steer clear of disruptions better.